 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated. . .

 – United States Constitution, Amend.
 IV

-free online dating sites vancouver bc Justice Thomas, and the majority of the Court, is more than willing to forgive a blatant violation of the Fourth Amendment to the Constitution, if in the end a citizen has an outstanding warrant.
+moving to texas dating Justice Thomas, and the majority of the Court, is more than willing to forgive a blatant violation of the Fourth Amendment to the Constitution, if in the end a citizen has an outstanding warrant.
 Who is worse?
 The agent of the State that violated the Supreme Law of the Land or a citizen who breaks a traffic statute?

 Next time you decide to walk to the convenience store, be sure you have your papers in order.